MicrosoftDocs/windows-dev-docs/windows-apps-src/dotnet-native/migrating-your-windows-store-app-to-net-native.md

 - Private reflection over types and members in the .NET Framework class library is not supported.
 You can, however, reflect over your own private types and members, as well as types and members in third-party libraries.

 - The <xref:System.Reflection.ParameterInfo.HasDefaultValue%2A?displayProperty=nameWithType> property correctly returns `false` for a <xref:System.Reflection.ParameterInfo> object that represents a return value.
-In the .NET for Windows 8.x apps, it returns `true`.
+In .NET for Windows 8.x apps, it returns `true`.
 Intermediate language (IL) doesn't support this directly, and interpretation is left to the language.

 - Public members on the <xref:System.RuntimeFieldHandle> and <xref:System.RuntimeMethodHandle> structures aren't supported.
 These types are supported only for LINQ, expression trees, and static array initialization.